 I could go on and on!
 I think you can see how Dallas embedded spiritual disciplines into his daily living and working.
 They were so ingrained in him and made him so happy that in many cases they had ceased to be “disciplines”, but were simply part of his life.

 Dallas Willard’s distinctive approach to spiritual disciplines in his own life is especially helpful for hard-working people.
 Of course, it’s not cookie-cutter!
-Each of us need to look to the Lord Jesus as our coach who will help us customize a rhythm of life and work.
+Each of us needs to look to the Lord Jesus as our coach who will help us customize a rhythm of life and work.

-DALLAS WILLARD: When Ministry-aholics Relax With Jesus Part 1
+Listen to a previous companion SoulTalks podcast: DALLAS WILLARD: When Ministry-aholics Relax With Jesus Part 1